cogcompneuro/docs/docs/2025/Proceedings/Author response guidelines.md

 [Dates & Deadlines](https://2025.ccneuro.org/dates-and-deadlines/).

-Authors of Proceedings submissions that are not accepted will be invited to convert their Proceedings submission to a Extended Abstract (“2-pager”) submission.
+Authors of Proceedings submissions that are not accepted will be invited to convert their Proceedings submission to an Extended Abstract submission.
 Instructions for this will be provided at a later stage.
-There is no need to submit a 2-page version of your Proceedings submission to the Extended Abstracts track.
+There is no need to submit a Extended Abstract version of your Proceedings submission to the Extended Abstracts track.

 Anonymized reviews and discussion will be made public on OpenReview for accepted papers